Warm Wheatberry, Brussels Sprout Salad with Feta and Crispy Tofu ~ ElephantEats.com

 1/2 cup pitted kalamata olives, drained and halved

-1/2 cup feta cheese (plus more for garnish)
+1/2 cup crumbled feta cheese (plus more for garnish)

 salt and pepper to taste.